 Cell Death and Metabolism

-Cell Death and Metabolism comprises, in addition to the primary Lysosomal Pathways Group, one team:
+Cell Death and Metabolism comprises, in addition to the primary Lysosomal Pathways Group, the team Membrane Systems Biology, headed by senior scientist Kenji Maeda

 The Lysosomal Pathways Group is recognized for its original discoveries in the fields of lysosomes, cell death, autophagy and heat shock proteins, its role in the development of advanced technologies for these studies, and its ability to translate biological findings to the clinics.
 In addition to these key expertise areas, we have during the last years gathered ample expertise in lipid and membrane biology.